UCI-GDIM32-W25/hw1-JoeyAdv/README.md

 # HW1
 ## W1L2 In-Class Activity

-How would you describe this game world in objects?
+- How would you describe this game world in objects?
     - Player, plant, ui planted, ui remaining
-What attributes and actions do these objects have?
+- What attributes and actions do these objects have?
     - Player
-    -Attributes: sprite
+        - Attributes: sprite
-    -Actions:
+        - Actions:
-        -Move
+            - Move
-            -Input: WASD
+                - Input: WASD
-            -Output: player changes location
+                - Output: player changes location
             - Plant
-            -Input: Space key
+                - Input: Space key
-            -Output: if seeds remaining, 1 seed planted at player location, ui planted increases and ui remaining decreases
+                - Output: if seeds remaining, 1 seed planted at player location, ui planted increases and ui remaining decreases
     - Plant: prefab, no actions
     - Ui planted: text, text changes
     - Ui remaining: text, text changes
-How do these objects act on or affect each other
+- How do these objects act on or affect each other
     - Player: creates plant
     - Ui planted: increases when player creates plant
     - Ui remaining: decreases when player creates plant

 ## Devlog